Purchasing a Bengal Kitten

 Do you offer a discount on two kittens?

 Yes.
 Bengals often do best with high energy, intelligent companion.
-If you commit to two kittens at once, we reduce each kitten's price by $200.
-If you come back and buy a second kitten from us, we offer a $200 price reduction on the second kitten.
+If you commit to two kittens at once, we reduce each kitten's price by 10%.
+If you come back and buy a second kitten from us, we offer a 10% price reduction on the second kitten.
 This offer lasts a lifetime.
-We are starting to get repeat customers from people who bought from us nearly 20 years ago.

 Do you ship pet kittens?

 We do not ship kittens.
-Over the last few years, the airline industry has become unreliable.
-People have been stranded for days.
-We could not have that happen with a kitten.
 When kittens travel by air, they need to be in cabin with a person.
 Additionally, The Retail Pet Law prohibits breeders with more than four breeding-age animals from shipping pet kittens sight unseen.
 While the law is rarely enforced, we prefer to follow it.

 We are more than happy to meet people at the Sacramento airport with your kitten.
 Most people who fly in do so in a turn-around trip.
 They fly in; we meet inside the airport, and the kitten and owner are on the next flight home.